Nangis - Les Loges aerodrome

 Nangis - Les Loges is an aerodrome near Nangis, France.
 It is located 60 km south-east of Paris.

 Traffic

 The aerodrome is open to light and ultralight aviation under visual flight rules.
-In 2014, it handled 30,000 aircraft movements.
-Nangis is the 53rd French aerodrome in terms of movements.
+In 2014, it handled 30,000 aircraft movements, making it the 53rd busiest French aerodrome in terms of traffic.

 Facilities

-The airfield has 2 parallels runways (05/23) for airplanes.
-One is paved and measures 955 × 20 meters, the other is unpaved and measures 1025 × 60 meters.
-It also has a separate unpaved runway for ultralight aviation.
+The airfield has two parallel runways (05/23) for airplanes.
+One is paved and measures 955 × 20 meters, while the other is unpaved and measures 1025 × 60 meters.
+Additionally, there is a separate unpaved runway for ultralight aviation.

 Access

 Nangis aerodrome is not served by public transport.